Jamal-Jamal/chefs4U/journals/david.md

 - Worked on group migrations
 - Merged my events form into main
 - Started working on chef details page in the front end

+## Jan 20, 2023

+Today, I worked on:

+- Worked on group migrations
+- Helped with the logout feature

+## Jan 23, 2023

+Today, I worked on:

+- Trouble shooted the logout feature.
+Running into issues where it isnt deleting the token from state
+- Starte working on unit tests

+## Jan 23, 2023

+Today, I worked on:

+- Helped fix the logout feature.
+The problem was the order we were calling logout within the useToken list.
+Because we didnt include login before logout, we were having issues.
+- Worked more on creating get all events test.